 Current Juniors, Seniors and first year graduate students with an interest in learning more about the people, possibilities and processes of advertising and public relations.

-Any minority student is eligible to apply but preference will be given to students attending HBCUs in Georgia.
+Any minority student is eligible to apply but preference will be given to students attending HBCUs in the southeast..